Tanvir-yzu/AI_ML-Expert-With-Phitron-Batch-01/README.md

 # 🤖 AI/ML Expert with Phitron Batch 01

 This repository contains educational materials, code examples, and projects developed during the AI/ML Expert course (Batch 01) offered by Phitron.
-It covers fundamental concepts from Python programming for machine learning to practical ML/DL implementations.
+It covers fundamental concepts from Python programming for machine learning to practical ML/DL implementations.  ttfhdfhfgh

 ## 📁 Repository Structure